ibm-cloud-docs/discovery-data/connector-box-cloud.md

     For more information, see [Crawl schedule options](/docs/discovery-data?topic=discovery-data-collections#crawlschedule).
 1. Choose the folders that you want to crawl.
-1. If you want to look for and extract question-and-answer pairs, select **Apply FAQ extraction**.

-    For more information, see [FAQ extraction](/docs/discovery-data?topic=discovery-data-sources#faq-extraction).

 1. If you want the web crawl to extract text from images on the site, expand *More processing settings*, and set **Apply optical character recognition (OCR)** to `On`.

     When OCR is enabled and your documents contain images, processing takes longer.
 For more information, see [Optical character recognition](/docs/discovery-data?topic=discovery-data-collections#ocr).